DrMarkusVoss/pumla/Examples_Reqs.md

 These are examples from the `./test/examples/WeatherStation` section.
 You find the source code of the .puml and .yaml files that form the example model repository there.
-In order to get the example running on your computer, you need to run first `pumla init`, then `pumla update`" in the examples directory, because the paths in the model repo file (./test/examples/WeatherStation/reqsrepo_json.puml) need to be updated to the directory structure on your computer.
+In order to get the example running on your computer, you need to run first `pumla init`, then `pumla update` in the examples directory, because the paths in the reqs repo file (./test/examples/WeatherStation/reqsrepo_json.puml) need to be updated to the directory structure on your computer.
 Currently the model repo file has the paths from the structure as I have it on my machine.
 You can't run the pumla update from the main path of pumla, as